 Webinar Series: Next Steps in COVID-19 Response in Long-Term Care

-As long-term care and retirement homes continue to adapt to COVID-19, collaborative learning is needed now more than ever.
-The Next Steps in COVID-19 Response webinar series brings people together so they can share with and learn from others facing similar challenges and opportunities in long-term care and retirement homes during the pandemic.
+As long-term care homes continue to adapt to COVID-19, collaborative learning is needed now more than ever.
+The Next Steps in COVID-19 Response webinar series brings people together so they can share with and learn from others facing similar challenges and opportunities in long-term care during the pandemic.

 Recent Webinars